sylvain-faure/cromosim/doc/source/example_dom.rst

 * a geometry defined by a background image (completely white by default) and Matplotlib shapes that can be added (lines, circles, ellipses, rectangles or polygons).
 These elements are walls if they are black.
 To represent a door serving as an exit to the individuals that will be injected into the domain, a red line will be used.
-* a 2D array of the size of the image representing the nearest distance to the wall (black color).
+* a 2D array of the size of the image representing the distance to the nearest wall (black color).
 This means that each pixel in the image has its distance to the nearest wall.
 * a 2D array of the size of the image representing the distance to the nearest exit (red color).
-The opposite of the gradient of this distance represents the desired direction for an individual desiring to reach that outcome.
+The opposite of the gradient of this distance represents the desired direction for an individual desiring to reach this outcome.
 This desired direction is also stored in an array.

 Reference : [MF2018]_ Chapter 8.

 Manually
 ---------

-An example can be find in the directory
+An example can be found in the directory

 .. code-block:: python3